 - Mental anguish

 Whatever your damages may be, you can put yourself in the best position to recover the full compensation you are entitled to by working with proven drunk driving accident attorneys in NYC.
-At Koenigsberg & Associates Law Offices, our New York City distracted driving lawyers have helped thousands of accident victims recover the money they rightfully deserved.
+At Koenigsberg & Associates Law Offices, our Brooklyn distracted driving lawyers have helped thousands of accident victims recover the money they rightfully deserved.

 A total of 46 states—in addition to the District of Columbia and certain U.S. territories—enforce laws that ban drivers from text messaging on the road.

 In New York, the laws against distracted driving are clear:

 - Ban on hand-held devices for drivers of all ages